amogorkon/ctu_time/README.md

 - **Technically precise**
 - **Human-centered**
 ---
 TLDR: Timezones and DST suck.
 There has to be a better way!
-This is it.
+UTC & CTU are the way to go.

+***"Victory belongs to those who command the day.
+Synchronize your steps to the sun and meet fate on your own schedule." — Sun Tzu, probably***